Vice-President suggests strategy for fisheries sector | Business

 Vice-President suggests strategy for fisheries sector

-"We need to focus on reducing post-harvest losses by creating the required infrastructure like cold storage.
-There is need for enhancing access to credit, developing cold chains and good upcountry market linkages and also providing better infrastructure for post-harvest storage, handling and value addition," he said.
-Ultimately, the government's efforts should be complemented by greater research and development support from research institutes, increased private investment in fish and shrimp hatcheries and establishment of aquaculture estates, feed mills and ancillary industries, he said.
+There is need for enhancing access to credit, developing cold chains and good upcountry market linkages and also providing better infrastructure for post-harvest storage, handling and value addition, he said.
+Ultimately, government efforts should be complemented by greater research and development support from research institutes, increased private investment in fish and shrimp hatcheries and establishment of aquaculture estates, feed mills and ancillary industries, he added.

 Expressing concern over the pollution of marine and freshwater, the Vice-President said discarded plastics, other residual waste and industrial chemicals were finding their way into the water bodies with devastating consequences for aquatic life and also the inhabitants depending on them.
 Naidu remarked that COVID-19 might prove to be a game- changer for Indias fisheries sector as the pandemic made people conscious of adopting healthy dietary habits.